Skip to main content

 By default, Dataedo uses a predefined Connected App for authentication.
 However, we recommend creating your own Connected App for better control and security.

-See Use your own Connected App for instructions.
+See Use your own Connected App for Interactive sign-in for instructions.

 Option 2: Salesforce Admin Install